-In Nigeria for instance, the intersection of varied cultures, beliefs, and behavioral patterns further influences the challenges that women face, often showing up in women’s needs, preferences, experiences and how they navigate their choices in their reproductive health and well-being journey.
+In Nigeria for instance, the intersection of varied cultures, beliefs, and behavioral patterns further influences the challenges that women face.
+This often shows up in women’s needs, preferences, experiences and how they navigate their choices in their reproductive health and well-being journey.
 In working with our global partners, one of the goals was to build effective solutions to meet these needs.

-To do this, we turned to participatory design, to include the women we intended to study, in the design process.
-Participatory design was great at achieving this, as it centers these target audience as ‘co-designers’ of the end solutions.
-Working alongside these women ensure their voices are included in the creation process, ensuring the solutions reflect their desires and lived experiences and meets their needs.
-To drive results as we work within Nigeria’s incredibly diverse cultural landscape, we have leaned in deeply to participatory design and co-creation methods ensuring that the solutions or strategies generated are not just only the people we work with, but are designed alongside them, reflecting their unique perspectives and heightening their engagement.
+To achieve this, we turned to participatory design, to include the women we intended to study in the design process.
+Participatory design was great at achieving this, as it centers the target audience as ‘co-designers’ of the end solutions.
+Working alongside these women ensures their voices are included in the creation process.
+It also ensures the solutions reflect their desires and lived experiences and meet their needs.
+To drive results as we work within Nigeria’s incredibly diverse cultural landscape, we have leaned in deeply to participatory design and co-creation methods.
+This ensures that the solutions or strategies generated are not only for the people we work with but are designed alongside them reflecting their unique perspectives and heightening their engagement.

-Our team conducted research in two geographically distinct regions of Nigeria (Southern and Northern), the goal was to bring the voices of these women and their communities into the heart of the design process.
-By working closely with them, we were able to test hypotheses relating to major reproductive health concerns that women face.
-This helped us to uncover insights that would drive meaningful change and inform potential sustainable solutions effectively addressing the needs of this people group.
+Our team conducted research in two geographically distinct regions of Nigeria (Southern and Northern).
+The goal was to bring the voices of these women and their communities into the heart of the design process.
+Through close collaboration, we tested assumptions about key reproductive health challenges.
+This process helped us uncover insights that can drive lasting change and inform sustainable solutions.

 Team in a research planning work session

-In addition to determining what the goals are, every successful project begins with understanding who holds a stake in its success.
-This project was no different.
-We identified three key groups that we needed to keep informed and involved all through the duration of the project: the women and communities we were designing for, our research and strategy partners, and the funders driving the initiative.
+Every successful project begins with a clear understanding of who holds a stake in its success.
+For this project, we identified three key groups: The women and communities we were designing for, our research and strategy partners, the funders supporting the initiative.

 Keeping these key players in mind informed our process, even as we underwent research.
 Our approach was deeply qualitative as well as engaging, designing research activities that encouraged active participation and effective collaboration.
 The immersive research process involved physical interactions as we did contextual research with participants, virtual engagements through WhatsApp channels, phone calls, and text messages, as well as iterative follow-ups that kept them actively engaged.
 From icebreaker games that set a relaxed tone to co-design activities that prioritized their voices, we created an environment where every participant felt valued and heard, even in parts of the localities where women were at times shy to open up.